EuanPyle/relion4_tomo_robot/README.md

 </p>

 - Creation of an IMOD model from these positions
-- Tilt-series alignment using the IMOD program tiltalign (fixed tilt angles, solve for one rotation angle)
+- Solve for tilt-series alignment transformations using the IMOD program tiltalign (fixed tilt angles, solve for one rotation angle, robust fitting)
 - Preparation of all results for easy import back into Warp

 #### Particle picking in Dynamo?